Space of dark states in Tavis-Cummings model: Introduction. Background

 Another aspect of the problem of quantum computers is overcoming the computational difficulties that inevitably arise when applying QED to the modeling of quantum computing.
 Quantum computation itself can be performed on the states of charged particles (spatial positions or spins), but the main source of decoherence is the interaction of charges with the field.
 Therefore, the simulation of a quantum computer must take place within the framework of QED, which is much more complicated than ordinary quantum mechanics, in which the field is manifested only in the form of a scalar potential.

 Of particular importance are finite-dimensional models of QED, in which it is possible to reduce the complex states of the electromagnetic field to several qubits, meaning the presence or absence of a photon of a certain mode in a limited space-time region.
 The main of these models was proposed by Jaynes and Cummings for a two-level atom located in an optical Fabry-Perot resonator \cite{JC}), and then was generalized to ensembles of such atoms (the Tavis-Cummings or Dick- see \cite{D}) and on several cavities connected by an optical fiber (the Jaynes-Cummings-Hubbard model \cite{JCH}).
-Within these models and their multiple options, you can accurately describe the important effects for applications, for example, DAT (dephasing assisted transport - \cite{HP},\cite{DAT}).
-On the basis of finite-dimensional QED models it is possible to obtain nonlinear optical effects, which in principle make it possible to construct elementary gates for quantum computations (see \cite{A}).The JCH model serves as an important generalization of the so-called continuous quantum walks (\cite {Am}) and can be used for their practical implementation.
+Within these models and their multiple options, it is possible to describe accurately the effects important for applications, for example, DAT (dephasing assisted transport - \cite{HP},\cite{DAT}).
+On the basis of finite-dimensional models of QED it is possible to obtain nonlinear optical effects, which in principle opens door to construction of elementary gates for quantum computations (see \cite{A}).The JCH model serves as an important generalization of the so-called continuous quantum walks (\cite {Am}) and can be used for their practical implementation.

-The states of atoms that do not interact with the field are called dark states.
-Such states are not subject to decoherence because, even if they have a high energy of atomic excitations, they can stay in this state indefinitely for a long time without emitting photons.
+The states of atoms with nonzero energy, in which they do not emit a photon are called dark states.
+Such states are not subject to decoherence because, even if they have a high energy of atomic excitations, they can stay in this state theoretically indefinitely for a long time without emitting photons.
 For two-level atoms, such states can be obtained in an optical cavity, for example, using the Stark-Zeeman effect (\cite{Oz}).

-It is possible to extract energy in the form of photons from an atomic system in a dark state by spatial separation of atoms, dephasing noise or other differentiated effects on atoms.
-In this case, the resonator is needed only to obtain a dark state, then the atomic system can be removed from the cavity, while retaining the property of darkness, provided that the atoms stay together (for example, using optical tweezers).
+It is possible to extract energy in the form of photons from an atomic system in a dark state by spatial separation of atoms, dephasing noise or other differentiated impacts to atoms.
+In this case, the resonator is needed only to obtain a dark state, the atomic system can be then removed from the cavity, while retaining the property of darkness, provided that we keept atoms together (for example, using optical tweezers).